adrianaovalle/javascript-challenge/README.md

 ## Level 2
 * Using multiple input tags, JavaScript code filters and search for UFO sightings using the following criteria based on the table columns: date/time, city, state, country, shape.
-The resulting site for level 2 code can be seen at:
+* <b> The resulting site for level 2 code can be seen at: https://adrianaovalle.github.io/javascript-challenge/ </b>